MuLancer/APEuro/continent/Scientific Revolution.md

     Effect: attacked medieval scholasticism with its belief that the body of knowledge is already complete.

 Rene Descartes
+  - Deductive reasoning( Rationalism)

 Blaise Pascal

 Thomas Hobbes
   - _Liviathan_
   - Absolutism
-  - neccdepravity of human nature: life without government was "nasty, brutish, and short"
+  - necessity: restrain the depravity of human nature: life without government was "nasty, brutish, and short"
   - oppose divine rights of king